Kennethz374/tweeter/README.md

 ##Functionality

-- There is an Create a tweet button on the top-right corner where you can hide or show the textarea
+- There is an "Create a tweet" button on the top-right corner where you can hide or show the textarea
 - There is a back to top button when client scroll down
 - Counter for maximium 140; exceeded character will result counter to become negative and red;
 - Entering empty and long message over 140 characters will show an error message;